bakayu/mcp-simple-timeserver/README.md

 This project also includes a network-hostable version that can be deployed as a standalone web server.
 For instructions on how to run and deploy it, please see the [Web Server Deployment Guide](WEB_DEPLOYMENT.md).

+Or you can simply use my server by adding it under https://mcp.andybrandt.net/timeserver to Claude or ChatGPT.